 Hi, I'm Jaimie Murdock.
 I am a digital historian, software developer, and musician.
-By trade, I'm a web crawl engineer at the Internet Archive, working with national library partners on digital preservation.
+By trade, I am a web applications developer at arXiv.org.
+Previously, I was a web crawl engineer at the Internet Archive, working with national library partners on digital preservation.

 I'm finishing up a joint PhD program in Cognitive Science and Informatics at Indiana University.
 My dissertation on "Cognitive Models of Conceptual Novelties through Readings of Scientific Publications" explores how individuals search for and discover novel concepts in scientific publications.
 The first portion of this work was recently published in Cognition as "Exploration and Exploitation of Victorian Science in Darwin's Reading Notebooks".